8:00-8:45 – Registration/Continental Breakfast

 Jim Pacetti, Director of Marketing, ETF Global

-1st Place: Wyatt Smith, University of Central Florida
+1st Place: Wyatt Smith, University of Central Florida, presented by Fidelity Investments

 2nd Place: Matthew Parks, University of Central Florida